HailToDodongo/tiny3d/docs/modelOpt.md

 This will return a list of individual strips.<br>

 Note that i'm not using meshoptimizer here as it forces degenerate triangles.<br>
-TriStripper does explicitly not, and generates shorter sequences than meshoptimizer.<br>
+TriStripper does explicitly not, and generates shorter sequences than meshoptimizer too.<br>

 Here is a a very simple mesh, left the input, right the output of TriStripper:
 ![tri_strip_example](./img/tri_strip_example.png)